ksamuel/postscriptum/README.rst

 - unhandled exception errors in unawaited asyncio (not sure we should do something though)

 .. warning::
     You must be very careful about the code you put in handlers.
-If you mess in there, it may give you no error message!
+If you mess up in there, it may give you no error message!

     Test your function without being a hook, then hook it up.